Everything you need to know...

 Adsetts Library is located on our City Campus.
 It's open 24 hours a day, every day.Learn more

-If English is not your first language, you will need an IELTS score of 6.5 with a minimum of 6.0 in writing and 5.5 in all other skills, or equivalent.
-If your English language skill is currently below IELTS 6.0 we recommend you consider a Sheffield Hallam University Pre-sessional English course which will enable you to achieve an equivalent English score.
+If English is not your first language you need an IELTS score of 6.5 or above, with a minimum score of 6.0 in writing, and a minimum of 5.5 in all other skills.

 Please note the University will only admit students who are aged 18 at the point of enrolment.